Cheapest GLP-1 in Connecticut (2026)

 ProgramAll-in / moWhat the price covers

-Sam's Club Member Health$149/moOral Wegovy at $149/mo for members, plus the Well app.
+Sam's Club Member Health$149/moPill at a low member price, plus the Well health app.

 Prices are checked every Monday against each program's published pricing.
 We do not create accounts or make purchases to verify them.
 See the full ranked list at the comparison chart.